nschlimm/EasyKey.shellmenu/README.md

 # exmaple.sh

-The following example are taken from my kubectl.sh utility for illustration.
+The following example are taken from example.sh utility for illustration.

 ```
 source ./shellmenu.sh